Vaibhav994/Gensyn/README.md

 ![image](https://github.com/user-attachments/assets/d3b5dbf4-cf97-4c78-9400-c0b381b30bae)

-* You can run **Gensyn** Node run using this swarm.pem file by copying this file into rl-swarm folder after gensyn github clone is completed.
+* You can run **Gensyn** Node run using this swarm.pem file by copying this file into rl-swarm folder after gensyn github repository clone is completed, just before 6️⃣th step.
 (When you are running model from scratch, rl-swarm won't have any swarm.pem file, it is created once you login through gmail on website.)
 * If you need to run the same ORG_ID Gensyn node, need to save the swarm.pem file somehwere safe.

 ### Check **Wins** and **Rewards** on Gensyn Dashboard